 - 1. Decide whether or not there are sufficient grounds for suspecting significant harm, in which case a referral must be made to the MASH and the police if it is appropriate. - 2.
 Try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to the MASH.
 However, this should only be done when it will not place the child at increased risk or could impact a police investigation.
 The child's views should also be taken into account. - 3.
 Contact the MASH If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm or abuse.
 If a child is in immediate danger and urgent protective action is required, the Police (dial 999) must be called.
 The DSL must also notify MASH of the occurrence and what action has been taken - 4.
 Contact the MASH if the DSL feels unsure about whether a referral is necessary to discuss concerns. - 5.
 If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider Early Help. - 6.
-Arrange to take the child to the Accident and Emergency Unit of the local hospital when a pupil is in need of urgent medical attention, and if there is suspicion of abuse the DSL or their Deputy must inform the MASH.
-The DSL should seek advice about what action the MASH will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention. - MASH/First Response Team (020 8545 4226/4227) - Other Children Social Care Team supporting schools safeguarding, such as the Vulnerable Children Team (020 8545 3343)
+When a pupil needs urgent medical attention and there is suspicion of abuse the DSL or their Deputy should take the child to the accident and emergency unit at the nearest hospital, having first notified the MASH.
+The DSL should seek advice about what action the MASH will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention.
+The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police.
+The DSL should also be made aware. - MASH/First Response Team (020 8545 4226/4227) - Other Children Social Care Team supporting schools safeguarding, such as the Vulnerable Children Team (020 8545 3343)

 The Local Authority should make a decision within one working day of a referral being made about the type of response that is required and should let the referrer know the outcome.
 Any referral made to Children's Social Care via the MASH/First Response Team will be discussed with the parent/s, unless to do so would place the child at further risk of harm.
 Where threshold for a MASH referral is not met, the Designated Safeguarding Lead, with consent from the parent, may convene a Team Around the Child/Family meeting to progress the school's early help offer to the child and family.
 This will be managed under a Common and Shared Assessment (CASA).
 This will involve engaging families to accept help and support.
 In all cases where the threshold is not met, there will be constant review: if the child's welfare does not improve, then referral will be considered again.
-If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration.
+If the child's situation does not appear to be improving the staff member with concerns should press for reconsideration.
 Concerns should always lead to help for the child at some point.